KISMED-TUDa/pulse3dface/README.md

 ## Get Access

-Access to the dataset can be requested [here](https://docs.google.com/forms/d/1uYePaMc0ofWmxIoo9KfcahK1c1BwYWbz-6i59vOlk3k).
+Access to the full dataset can be requested [here](https://docs.google.com/forms/d/e/1FAIpQLSdYhONDaLi7lubAI0gw_NBh2Cu15gT00WJrImOJ6Ps6FBUVvg/viewform?usp=sharing).

+> Google Forms requires to use a google account to enable file upload, but only the email adress entered into the respective field is saved by us and used to send you a summary of the entered data.

+Example data for a single subject is provided [here](https://drive.google.com/drive/folders/1pFv7-5n5f9zf4uOs7l6_aR6SkgQdApFb?usp=sharing).

 ## Recording Setup
 - **Camera**: *FLIR Blackfly* RGB camera (BFS-U3-50S5C-C) (30 FPS)